I-Miles/I-Miles/README.md

 ## My name is miguel:

 -  I’m currently working on back-end and cybersecurity.
--  I’m currently learning JavaScript, Python and C++.
+-  I’m currently learning about pentest, Exploit development and OpSec.
--  my main stack is cybersecurity.
+-  my main stack is Red Team.

 <hr>